eurohat1984/FractalEurope/india.md

 * [Financial Times: Ottawa attempts to mend rift with New Delhi over murder of Sikh separatist](https://www.ft.com/content/146b4e53-07aa-4cc0-9ed7-064532fbb39c)
 * [Nijjar Wikipedia Page](https://en.wikipedia.org/wiki/Hardeep_Singh_Nijjar#Allegation_of_Indian_responsibility)
 * Interestingly a bunch of memes went around twitter mocking Trudeau with *alternative* topic summaries that end in *'We also spoke about India'*

+## Corruption
+Context
+* BJP was initially elected on an *anti-corruption* mandate, voting out the longstanding Congress party
+* India suffers widely from corruption and this will be the case no matter who is in government, at least initially (legal system, police, ...)
+* One can presume that any successful politician and business person has *navigated* this to some greater or lesser extent